 “You have to manage your wound accordingly but also choose your professional wisely,” says Dr. Doré.
 “Make sure the establishment uses sterile procedures, has good ratings, and [has a] good track record.”

-“Chat before you tatt!” recognizes Dr. Erickson.
+“Chat before you tatt!” says Dr. Erickson.
 “Make it a point to go in and meet your artist and check out their environment and hygienic practices first.”